Cannabis License Radar: New York New-Licensee Alerts & Leads avatar

 Demo dataset

-The public demo dataset is at https://api.apify.com/v2/datasets/4kt3GZIRJqIFJmJlv/items?format=json&clean=true.
-It was generated by a live report-mode run over New York non-retail cannabis licenses issued in 2026-04 through 2026-06.
-The dataset contains one cohort-report row with the nested licensee list, including license number, entity name, license type, issue date, county, region, business purpose, and source URL.
-It is a representative back-catalog report, not a watch enrollment.
+The public demo dataset is at https://api.apify.com/v2/datasets/Vn4dkBoFucGaGfaOr/items?format=json&clean=true.
+A report-mode run generated it on 2026-08-11 over New York non-retail cannabis licenses (cultivator, processor, processor type-three, distributor, microbusiness) issued from 2026-05 through 2026-07.
+It holds one cohort-report row listing 28 licensees, each with license number, entity name, license type, issue date, county, region, business purpose and source URL.
+That is what report mode returns; a watch enrollment returns one row per new licensee instead.

 Output data